strmark/kpiradio_thymeleaf/README.md

 # Pi Radio

+This project is still under construction.
 This is Pi Radio written in Kotlin and Thymeleaf.
 Initially jumpstarted with Bootify.

 ## Installation